kfquach/kfquach.github.io/README.md

 ## March 26, 2020

+### Metrics

+- 675M monthly users
+- 57% men
+- 30M companies
+- Ad can reach 12% of the world's population
+- 70% of audience outside US (211M Europe, 179M Asia Pacific, 167M US)
+- 61% between 25 and 34
+- 57% reach is mobile
+- Users are 60% more likely to engage with coworker
+- Engagements have increased 50% YOY
+- People 14x more likely to share content from their employers

+### Platform users - MECE (mutually exclusive, collectively exhaustive) thinking

+### Algorithms to prioritize relevant content

+- Megausers or celebrities can easily translate their popularity into virality, whereas average users had a harder time getting attention
+- Algorithm needed to be updated to show members posts from PYMK (people you may know)
+- **Top three ranking signals of algorithm**:
+  - **Personal connections**: interacted directly, interests, skills, companies, connections
+  - **Interest relevance**: affinity of Person A to Person B
+  - **Engagement probability**: likelihood to share, comment, react to post; impact of the post upon publishing
+- Ways to improve content relevance, as a user:
+  - Timing of the post
+  - Nicheness of content
+  - Encouraging engagement
+  - Hashtag promotion
+  - Being personal

+### Promote egagement algorithms

 ### User engagement tracking methods

 Broadly speaking, user engagement can be measured by a. number of users using the app, b. frequency they are using the app, c. duration of each session use of the app, d. type of activities while using the app, e. sharing app with others